masseyl/demo/README.md

 Second was dealing with the browser sorting through thousands of elements to track the mousedowns for the swipes.
 Once I went virtual though, that solved it self.

-Third... **_variable card heights_** in a virtual list in a responsive web app.
+Third... **_variable card heights_** in a virtual list in a responsive web app that works on Pixel 2 **and** iPhone.
 Ouch...
 Anyway - once I'd figured out a rough way to calculate the number of lines, I created a "lineHeight" variable and passed it around to the card.
 It's a little hacky, and if I had more time I think I could do better.

 Fourth - making it responsive without much in the way of guidelines.
 Mostly I worked the widths based on a per centage - the guide was 360px width, the margins were 14px, so I used 92% width as a baseline.
 Vertical dimensions I kept at absolute pixels which seems to translate nicely between devices.